sage-code/eve/manual/composite.md

 **declaration**

 ```
-  Set{type}: set_name;
+variable
+  Set{type}: set_name = {}; //empty but not Null
 ```

 **Empty set**

 An empty set is represented like this: {} and can be assigned to a set if you wish to remove all elements of the set.
-A set that is not initialized is empty.
-This is also called zero value for set.
+A set that is not initialized is Null.
+Empty set allocated but not Null.
+It is a difference.

 **Set restrictions**